These are stressful times

 The best starting point is by getting things under control, either by reducing stress, or learning how to manage stress so that it doesn’t manage you.

-4 Easy Ways to Manage Stress
+4 Quick Ways to Find Your Calm & Manage Stress

 Life is stressful — stress management is less about getting rid of stress than it is about learning to handle the stress you will you undoubtedly encounter.